Dylan Holmes: Adelaide United (2018–2021)

 Holmes returned to Adelaide United for the first time since the 2014 W-League season where as she played only seven games.
 She played her first game for the season in a 0–0 against Melbourne Victory.

 Adelaide City (2019–2021)

 In February 2019, Holmes returned to Adelaide City ahead of the 2019 WNPL (Women's National Premier Leagues) season.

 BK Häcken (2021)

 Holmes joined Swedish reigning champions Häcken ahead of the 2021 season, viewing the move as an opportunity "to play European football at a very high level".

 Adelaide United (2021–)

 In December 2021, after making 15 appearances in all competitions for Häcken, Holmes returned to Australia, re-joining Adelaide United for the remainder of the 2021–22 A-League Women season.

+International career

+Holmes made her debut for the Australian national team on 13 April 2021, playing the second half of a 5–0 loss to the Netherlands in a friendly.

 Style of play

 Holmes is known for her composure on the ball and ability to control the tempo of games.